-Customising the white screen
+How to customise the white screen

-For Android, we need to modify the styles.xml file found in android/app/src/res/values/styles.xml
+To hide the flashing white screen in Android, we need to modify the styles.xml file found in android/app/src/res/values/styles.xml

 If you liked this post, please share it!